Palkess/TrackWork-Angular/README.md

 in a neat and tidy way.
 On top of that, TrackWork gives a basic analysis on the logged hours and can export a PDF-document with all the information to whoever is in need of it (an employer, cashier etc.).

-This project is only a personal one and is not planned to be built for commercial use as of this moment.
+This is a personal project and is not planned to be built for commercial use as of this moment.
 Additions and suggestions on improvement is much appreciated.

 # Dependencies